tbensky/Prolog-CLP/README.md

 In the case of CLP, Prolog's search happily continues with incomplete conclusions, hoping to firm up such (later), as part of the overall search.

-At this point, Prolog + CLP is a bit tough to study because it doesn't appear in any books on Prolog, so there's no unified source for learning or reading about it.
-It seems best to just jump in and start experimenting with it, which is what I'm doing here.
+At this point, Prolog + CLP is a bit tough to study.
+Outside of Bratko, in the 4th edition of ["Prolog Programming for Artificial Intelligence"](https://www.amazon.com/Programming-Artificial-Intelligence-International-Computer/dp/0321417461/) (chapters 7 and 14), there isn't really any books on Prolog + CLP, so there's no unified source for learning or reading about it.
+(I'm old fashioned too; I learn things best from books.)

+It seems best then to just jump in and start experimenting with it, which is what I'm doing here.
+(Maybe this repo will be a book someday?)

 ## Project: Basic ideas of CLP